MarcinKonowalczyk/marcinkonowalczyk.github.io/_pages/resume.md

 ## Skills

 - **Programming**
-  - Excellent knowledge of Python, MATLAB and LabVIEW (8 years of experience).
+  - Deep knowledge of Python -- packaging, ecosystem and C extensions
+  - Keen interest and some experiance in golang (hobbyst projects, advent of code)
-  - Good knowledge of C and C++ (1 year).
+  - Good knowledge of C and C++ (1 year, hobby projects on embedded systems, graphics programming and game design, as well as python extensions)
+  - MATLAB and LabVIEW (8 years, academic and professional experience. data analysis and control systems)
-  - Some programming experience in Mathematica, Julia, C# and Java (Processing).
+  - Some programming experience in Mathematica, Julia, C# and Java (Processing)
-  - Extensive experience in data analysis, modelling, statistics and visualisation as well as image processing.
+  - Extensive experience in data analysis, modelling, statistics and visualisation as well as image processing
-  - Some experience in [programming compilers](https://github.com/MarcinKonowalczyk/psll-lang), machine learning and [graphic card programming](https://github.com/MarcinKonowalczyk/pixel-goo) (GLSL).
+  - Some experience in [programming compilers](https://github.com/MarcinKonowalczyk/psll-lang), machine learning and [graphic card programming](https://github.com/MarcinKonowalczyk/pixel-goo) (GLSL)
 - **Continuous integration**.
 Experience with git / subversion, as well as setting up corresponding continuous integration and testing pipelines.
 - **Graphic design**.
 Designed logos, game assets, business cards and publication figures.
 Experience with rendering pipelines, 2D visualisation and programmatic art.
 Document typesetting in LaTeX.
 - **Electronics**.
 Experience with [microcontroller programming](https://github.com/MarcinKonowalczyk/pixel-perfect-lcd-display) (Arduino, Teensy) for real-time applications, serial interfaces, analogue and digital signal processing.
 Basic circuit design and manufacture.